aishaola/SocialGood/Original App Design Project - README Template.md

    * Edit profile pic
    * Edit profile categories of interest
    * See posts they've created
+   * Display how many other users 'tune in' to each account
 * Create post Fragment
    * Attatch topic post falls under
    * post an image with camera